Types of Coverage Reports

 The report is similar to the model coverage report, except that it includes only

 Code Coverage Report

-If you have Embedded Coder® installed, you can also generate code coverage reports from models in SIL or PIL mode.
+If you have Embedded Coder® installed, you can also generate code coverage reports from models in software-in-the-loop (SIL) or processor-in-the-loop (PIL) mode.
 For more information on how to generate code coverage reports for models in SIL or PIL mode, see Code Coverage for Models in Software-in-the-Loop (SIL) Mode and Processor-in-the-Loop (PIL) Mode.
 For more information about the code coverage report, see Code Coverage Report.